 2. The Reptile House at the London Zoo

-Another defining moment for Harry took place at the London Zoo in Regent’s Park in Harry Potter and the Philosopher’s Stone.
-While visiting the Reptile House with the Dursleys, Harry found out he could talk to snakes, and accidentally released a huge boa constrictor.
-The first Harry Potter film also shot this scene in the Reptile House, and you’ll find a plaque beside the tank that held the snake in the movie, but in reality is home to a black mamba.
-Also be sure to explore the other parts of the London Zoo, which is a great attraction for kids.
-For more family-friendly activities, see Visit London with the Kids.
+Another one of Harry’s defining moments took place at the London Zoo in Regent’s Park in Harry Potter and the Philosopher’s Stone.
+While visiting the Reptile House with the Dursleys, Harry discovers he can talk to snakes and accidentally releases a huge boa constrictor.
+The first Harry Potter film also shot this scene in the Reptile House, and you’ll find a plaque beside the tank that held the snake in the movie (in reality, it’s home to a black mamba, not a boa constrictor).
+Be sure to explore the other parts of the London Zoo, which is a great attraction for kids.
+For more family-friendly activities, see how to visit London with the kids.

 3. Diagon Alley at Leadenhall Market

 Diagon Alley is one of the most iconic locations in Harry Potter’s London, as it’s the high shopping street of the wizarding world.
 In the first film, Leadenhall Market was used to shoot the exteriors of the magical shops found in the alley.
 Leadenhall Market in the City of London is a beautiful Victorian covered market with many different specialty shops.
 In the Bull’s Head Passage section of the market, you’ll find the blue shopfront that was used as the entrance to The Leaky Cauldron in the film.
 To find out more about Leadenhall Market, check out our video tour of the City of London.

 4. Gringotts at Australia House